KartikChugh/Otto/README.md

 **Kartik Chugh**

 Kartik is a second-year at the University of Virginia and currently an intern at Amazon's Alexa team.
-An avid open-source contributor, he is passionate about API design and developing cool machine learning tools!
+An avid open-source contributor, he is passionate about API design and developing cool machine learning tools.

 **Sanuj Bhatia**

 Sanuj is a software engineer at Facebook who loves building interactive React-based applications.
 When possible, he likes to introduce and then fix bugs for maximum impact ;)

+### Acknowledgements

+Thanks to Sean Velhagen for designing the Otto logo!

 ### Why Otto the Owl?